 One of the most unique things about the shopping here is that you can see everything (and we mean everything) in action before your purchase.
 The very fabric of Bradley Gardens – from the flagstones leading through the gardens to the paint on their walls and the décor on the café’s tables – is available to buy.
 So you’ll know exactly how anything looks, works and feels before you take it home.

-The purchasing pièce de resistance, in our humble opinion, is the Bridgewater Home Store – which, as a premier partner of Neptune Home, is one of the very few destinations in the North where you’ll find such a large and exclusive collection of handcrafted furniture, accessories, paint, fabric and homeware from the British interiors savants.
+The purchasing pièce de resistance, in our humble opinion, is the Bridgewater Home Store – which, as a premier partner of Neptune Home, is one of the very few destinations in the North East where you’ll find such a large and exclusive collection of handcrafted furniture, accessories, paint, fabric and homeware from the British interiors savants.
 Step inside this rural showroom and you’ll find fully-working kitchens and room sets throughout, where everything from the lighting to the fragrances are carefully considered to give you that holistic home shopping experience.

 But if you’re after something for you, rather than your home, you won’t leave disappointed either.
 The Garden Room is Bradley Gardens’ ladies’ accessories store and is like a pandora’s box of carefully sourced, quality handbags, costume jewellery, scarves, belts and faux furs.
 Or, if it’s that little something special you’re after, why not head to Bradley Gardens’ Gift Shop and peruse their selection of luxury knick-knacks and pocket treasures, all made from British suppliers?
 From notebooks to butter dishes, reed diffusers, oven gloves, ceramics or kids’ clothes, you’ll find it all and more here, all lovingly handmade by artisan producers such as Sophie Allport, Emma Bridgewater and Susie Watson.